 The default DIMM frequency depends on its Serial Presence Detect (SPD), which is the standard way of accessing information from a memory module.
 Under the default state, some memory modules for overclocking may operate at a lower frequency than the vendor-marked value.

-When running XMP at DDR4 3200 MHz or higher, the system’s stability depends on the CPU’s silicon capabilities.
+When running XMP (or AMD EXPO) at DDR4 3200 MHz or higher for example, the system’s stability depends on the CPU’s silicon capabilities.

 Troubleshooting RAM issues with Ryzen platforms